openebs/openebs/k8s/demo/mongodb/README.md

       "ok" : 1
     }
     ```
-  - You could further confirm the presence of the DB with the same size on the secondary instances (say, mongo-1).
+  - You could further confirm the presence of the DB with the same size on the secondary instances (for exmaple, mongo-1).

-    Note : By default, the dbs cannot be viewed on the secondary via the show dbs command, unless we set the slave context
+    Note : By default, the dbs cannot be viewed on the secondary instance via the show dbs command, unless we set the slave context.

     ```
     rs0:SECONDARY> rs.slaveOk()